Probably the best known female rookie voice actor of the 2000s

 ), she voluntarily resigned from the agency effective August 20, 2011.
 Starting on August 21, she is now an official member of Grick and has officially returned from semi-retirement as a seiyuu

-, but there are doubts over whether or not she'll continue working on Haruhi Suzumiya
+, but there were doubts over whether or not she'll continue working on Haruhi Suzumiya

 , Lucky Star